1.4 CEUs | Monday–Tuesday, March 21–22

 - Select the most technically appropriate and cost-effective earth retaining system for your application

-- Prepare conceptual and basic designs using appropriate design methods, factors of safety, earth pressure diagrams and field verification methods
+- Prepare conceptual and basic designs using appropriate design methods, factors of safety, earth pressure diagrams, and field verification methods

-- Evaluate and review contractor submitted designs and construction plans
+- Evaluate and review contractor submitted designs

 - Select appropriate specification/contracting method(s) and prepare contract documents